-Robot Arm is the term used for manufacturing applications when refers to the industrial robots.
-Industrial robots are classified by the degrees of freedom (type of movement), and manufacturing application or process.
+Robot Arm is the term used for manufacturing applications when referring to industrial robots.
+Industrial robots are classified by the degrees of freedom (the type of movement), and manufacturing application or process.

-Automated robots have different type of movements.
+Automated Robots have different types of movement.
 The most common types of robots are:

 - Cartesian Robots – Robots have three linear movements based on the coordinate system (X,Y and Z).

-- Articulated Robots – Robots with 6-axis or movement
+- Articulated Robots – Robots with 6-axis of movement.

-- SCARA Robots – Robots have 4-axis (three movements and a vertical rotation axis)
+- SCARA Robots – Robots that have 4-axes (three movements and a vertical rotation axis).

-- Collaborative Robots – new generations of robots made with high-safety standards because they can work alongside humans
+Collaborative Robots – new generations of robots made with high-safety standards allowing them to work alongside humans

-A typical, single robot cell with a reconditioned robot is going to come out around £60,000.
-Obviously, this amount vary depending on the complexity of the process and particularly the EOAT (end-of-arm tool) used, but generally, most single-robot systems will fall into this cost range.
-Check out our How much do Industrial Robot Cost? and ROI Robot Calculator Tool
+A typical, single robot cell with a reconditioned robot is going to come out around £60,000 which includes all the installation and commissioning along with the training.
+Obviously, this amount varies depending on the complexity of the process and particularly the EOAT (end-of-arm tooling) used, but generally, most single-robot systems will fall into this cost range.
+Check out our How much do Industrial Robot Cost? and ROI Robot Calculator Tool.

-An example of Single Robot Cell will include:
+An example of a Single Robot Cell will include:

-- Industrial Arm Robot based on payload capacity and reach based on company’s needs
+- The Industrial Robot based on payload capacity and reach allied to the company’s needs.

 - Control panel including PLC or Operator Interface Screen (HMI), safety circuits, motor starters VSDs, etc.